Charity shops in Skelmersdale

 What if we decline the valuation?

-The items go back to your Skelmersdale shop by tracked, insured post at no charge.
+The items go back to your Skelmersdale shop by tracked, signed-for post at no charge.
 A valuation puts the charity under no obligation to sell.

 How is our charity paid?